 Periodontal (gum) disease is an inflammation in the gums, which can cause considerable damage to your mouth.
 There are three stages of gum disease ranging from mild to severe.
 The first stage is gingivitis, which is caused by a buildup of plaque in the gum pockets.
 If not treated, gingivitis can turn into the second stage, known as periodontitis, which affects the bone and fibers that hold your teeth.
 Advanced periodontitis is the final stage of gum disease, which can cause teeth to become loose or fall out.
 To treat periodontal disease, Dental Health offers both nonsurgical and surgical treatment options depending on the severity of the disease, including scaling and root planing, antibiotics, gum surgery, gum tissue grafting, and tooth extraction.
-If you have signs of a gum disease, contact our office in Brattleboro, VT to schedule an exam and consultation with our board-certified Dental Health team.
+If you have signs of gum disease, contact our family dental office in Brattleboro, VT to schedule an exam and consultation with our board-certified Dental Health team.

 The earliest stage of gum disease, gingivitis, is difficult to detect on your own, which is why it's important to schedule annual dental exams at Dental Health.
 This gives our team the opportunity to measure your gum pockets so they can diagnose and treat gum disease before it impacts your oral and overall health.
 As gum disease progresses, symptoms will include red or swollen gums, bleeding caused by routine brushing and flossing, a receded or separated gums, and persistent bad breath.
 In the later stages of gum disease, you might also experience discomfort while chewing or sensitivity to hot and cold temperatures.
 It is very important to schedule a dental appointment if you are experiencing any of these symptoms so that the infection can be treated before it spreads.